Baths of Caracalla: Overview

 The bath complex covered approximately 25 ha.
 The complex is rectangular, measuring 337 m × 328 m.
 Its construction involved the moving of a substantial amount of earth, as parts of the nearby hills had to be removed or leveled into platforms.
 Several million bricks were used in the construction.
 The baths contained at least 252 columns, 16 of which had a height of over 12 m.

-Water was carried to the baths by the then newly constructed Acqua Antoniniana, from the major Acqua Marcia.
-The exact path of the aqueduct supplying the baths is not known as only a few segments have been discovered.
-The aqueduct connected to the southern side of the baths where it filled 18 cisterns.
-These in turn were connected by lead pipes with the baths proper.
+Water was carried to the baths by the then newly constructed Acqua Antoniniana from the major Acqua Marcia.
+The exact path of the aqueduct supplying the baths is not known, as only a few segments have been discovered.
+The aqueduct connected to the southern side of the baths, where it filled 18 cisterns.
+These, in turn, were connected by lead pipes with the baths proper.

 The baths followed the "great Imperial baths" blueprint for Roman baths.
-They were more a leisure centre than just a series of baths.
-Besides being used for bathing, the complex also offered facilities for taking walks, reading/studying, exercise and body care.
+They were more of a leisure centre than just a series of baths.
+Besides being used for bathing, the complex also offered facilities for taking walks, reading/studying, exercise, and body care.
 The main building stood in the centre with no connections to the surrounding walls, which housed the cisterns, two symmetrical libraries (south), two large exedras (east and west) and tabernae (shops) to the north.
 The surviving library measures 38 m × 22 m.
 Between the outer wall and the central complex were gardens (xystus).

 The axis of the baths was laid out in a northeast to southwest fashion to make use of the sun's heat.
 The caldarium faced southwest, the frigidarium northeast.
 Overall, the bath area was arranged along a single linear axis.
 However, dressing rooms and palaestra were arranged symmetrically on both sides of the building, giving easier access and facilitating the flow of people in and out of the thermal area, thus increasing the number of potential users of the baths.

 The bath main building was 214 m × 110 m and the height to the top of the roof line was 44 m (145 ft); it covered 6+1/2 acre and could hold an estimated 1,600 bathers.